 After numerous global communications, endless negotiations with suppliers, and many hours of reading legal contracts, the approved PPE was delivered to trial sites.
 "It took only three weeks between the moment the mission was 'assigned' and the moment that first-rate PPE was safely delivered.
 If that is not a miracle, what is?"
 Yunda said.

 COVID-19 has backed the global community into an unprecedented new normal.
 Still, the HVTN remains committed to the scientific journey for a safe and globally effective preventive HIV vaccine.
 Despite significant breakthroughs in HIV prevention and treatment, there are an estimated 5,000 new HIV infections worldwide every day.
 The need for a biomedical intervention that is accessible and scalable will help curb the impact of HIV/AIDS on communities.
 This need for an effective HIV vaccine remains, though COVID-19 has become a significant focus of the research enterprise.

-Aziel Gangerdine, HVTN Director of Communications and Stephaun E. Wallace Ph.D., HVTN’s Social and Behavioral Sciences Junior Investigator Liaison
+Aziel Gangerdine is the HVTN Director of Communications and Stephaun E. Wallace Ph.D. is the HVTN’s Social and Behavioral Sciences Junior Investigator Liaison.